centreon/centreon-engine/doc/user/configuration/advanced/security_considerations.rst

 check result path.
 If users other than centengine (or root) are able to write to this directory, they could send fake host/service check results to the Centreon Engine daemon.
-This could result in annoyances (bogus notifications) or security problems (event handlers being kicked off).
+This could result in annoyances (bogus check results) or security problems (event handlers being kicked off).

 Lock Down The External Command File
 -----------------------------------